The Missing Cross to Purity

 and not one another's sorrow and grief.

-And so, that all may be brought to the witness of God,
+And so that all who have run out may be brought to the witness of God,

 through which you may come to have unity with God,